mrhenko/WebbNote/readme.md

 [1]: https://github.com/mrhenko/WebbNote/wiki

 ### 0.1.5.2
+* New folder structure for dependencies.
-* Update jQuery to version 1.8.3.
+* Updated jQuery to version 1.8.3.

 ### 0.1.5.1
 * preview.htm now uses sessionStorage so you can refresh the page in the browser without having to retype the filename of the file that you want to preview.
 (Se Issue #10 on github.)